ulif/diceware/README.rst

 `documentation <https://diceware.readthedocs.io/>`_ for more details.

 `diceware` comes with an English wordlist provided by the EFF_, which will be used by default and contains 7776 (=6^5) different words.
-This list is stored as ``en_eff``.
+This list is registered as ``en_eff``.

-Additionally `diceware` comes with an English wordlist provided by Heartsucker, which contains 8192 different words.
+Additionally `diceware` comes with an English wordlist provided by `@heartsucker`_, which contains 8192 different words.
 This list is based off the original diceware list written by Arnold G. Reinhold.

 Both the original and 8k diceware wordlists by Mr. Reinhold are provided.
 You can enable a certain (installed) wordlist with the ``-w`` option::